amizhen/APCS-2022-Final-Project-Ant-Salesman/README.md

 * Open the *TravelingAntSalesman.pde* file in Processing in TravelingAntSalesman directory
 * Run TravelingAntSalesman.pde

+*Note*: There is apparantly a bug with processing in Windows 10 where the processing window is not "focused".
+This means that the `keyPressed` events will not trigger unless the window is focused.
+To focus the window, just click on the window.

 **Features**:

-* Click to place nodes.
+* Click to place nodes in the Solution and Pheromones mode.
-* Click and drag existing nodes to move them.
+* Click and drag existing nodes in the Slution and Pheromones mode to move them.
 This includes the start node in blue.
 * Use the Delete key to clear all existing green nodes.
+* Click on a node in Delete mode to remove the node.
 * Use the Enter key to run the algorithm and draws lines to show the "optimal" path.
+* Use the right arrow key to run through each generation and animate the ants' chosen path.
+  * The blue dot is the ant with the smallest path.
+  * The red dot are the other ants.
+* Change the coefficients of the algorithm
+  * Use the W and S key to cycle through the selected coefficient that will be changed.
+  * Use the A and D key to increase and decrease the coefficient selected.
+* The H key can open the help menu.

 ## **Development Logs**